gaurivp/Image-classification-using-Pytorch/README.md

-# Image Classification using Pytorch
+# Image Classification using PyTorch